 - Once the mini chocolate Christmas puddings are ready, keep them in an airtight container in the fridge.
 Make sure to lay them out in single rows, not on top of each other, to prevent any risk of the puddings sticking together.

 If you can’t find any green glacé cherries then you could substitute it for Angelica.
 Angelica is in the parsley family, and is often candied to be used as cake decoration.
 In fact, it was the original green candy in fruit cake recipes.

 Angelica can also be a bit of a nightmare to track down though!
 If you can’t find any then you can just use red glacé cherries alone.
 Your mini chocolate Christmas puddings won’t look quite the same, but they’ll still taste delicious.

-If you don’t have any vegan white chocolate then you can decorate the tops of your mini chocolate Christmas puddings using water icing.
+If you don’t have any vegan white chocolate then you can decorate the tops of your mini chocolate Christmas puddings using water icing or even vegan royal icing.
 Just be sure to make it nice and thick.

 Yes, absolutely!
 They will keep in the fridge for at least 30 days (or more) in an airtight container.
 We like keeping a batch in the fridge over the Christmas period so that we can give them to visitors.

 Yup, these freeze well.
 Just be sure to thoroughly defrost them before eating.

 If you're looking for even more Christmas deserts, then there are so many choices out there.
 Try a classic Vegan Christmas Cake, Air Fryer Snowball Cookies (such an inventive way of using an air fryer!), the Ultimate Christmas Pudding or even enjoy a Christmas Vegan Biscotti for a festive coffee morning.